oracle-devrel/oci-rag-vectordb/README_autonomous.md

     > **Note**: you can customize the welcome message when interacting with the user through chat, as well as providing some additional instructions to the RAG agent for it to follow during generations.

 In a few minutes, your agent will be ready to use!
+Go to the next section to chat with your new agent.

 ## 3. Chat with your new agent